Posted on Leave a comment

 Brown was born January 20, 1934 in DeLand, FL where he attended public schools.
 Brown joined the Marine Corps in June 1953.
 He attended military photography schools at Fort Monmouth, NJ and Tokyo, Japan.
 His many USMC roles included that of recruiter, a drill instructor at Parris Island, NC, and at the time of his death, he served as a non-commissioned officer in charge of the First Marine Air Wing Photo Lab.

-Sergeant Brown was survived by his wife Pauline (Kerr), son Hugh William, and daughter Karen Denise, all of whom lived in Albany, New York.
+At the time of Brown’s death, his wife Pauline (Kerr), son Hugh William, and daughter Karen Denise, lived in Albany, New York.
 His mother Emma Lee Brown lived in DeLand.
-He was predeceased by his father, Robert Owen Brown.
+Robert Owen Brown, William’s father, predeceased him.

 Sources: